Ranking all 27 signings Tottenham made under Mauricio Pochettino

 But the midfielder failed to make an impression at Spurs and was sold after just one season, somehow at a profit, to PSG, where he also lasted a solitary campaign.

-We have an element of sympathy for Janssen as being a back-up striker for a team who don’t really play to your strengths seems like a hard gig.
-But it’s made even harder by the fact Janssen is just a bit…erm…crap.
+We have an element of sympathy for Janssen.
+Being a backup striker for a team who don’t really play to your strengths seems like a hard gig.
+But it was made even harder in this instance by the fact Janssen was just a bit… erm… crap.

-To be fair to 24-year-old, he deserves plenty of credit for somehow wrangling the No.9 shirt for the second half of the 2018-19 season despite not appearing for the side since August 2017.
+To be fair to him, he deserved plenty of credit for somehow wrangling the No.9 shirt for the second half of the 2018-19 season despite not appearing for the side since August 2017.

-In 2019 he was sold to Monterrey in Mexico for a reported £6.3million, £10.7million less than they had paid for him three years earlier.
+In 2019 he was sold to Monterrey in Mexico for a reported £6.3million, £10.7million less than Spurs had paid for him three years earlier.